gamontoy/Analysis_on_Racial_Discrimination_in_US_Job_Market/README.md

 Note that the 'b' and 'w' values in race are assigned randomly to the resumes when presented to the employer.

 ## Conclusion

+We have concluded that the rate of callbacks per resume depends on race.
+This was checked via frequentist statistical approaches and bootstrap approach.
+Both methods gave a value of low p (almost zero) with 95% confidence interval between .01642 and .04722 (rate) that w-sounding name will get called back more than b-sounding name.